dugmo/beautiful-jekyll/_posts/2018-05-30-set-up-the-sccm-lab.md

     ![sccm_console.png](/img/200/sccm_console.png)

 ### The Finishing Touch
 ###### Now that we've got a functioning domain, SCCM server, and internet access, it's time to update.
-These steps are detailed in the _02_Lab_Setup_ guide that is packaged with the Powered Device Lab.
 1. In the SCCM console, navigate to the _Administration_ node and select _Updates and Servicing_.
 Click on _Check for updates_.

     ![check_for_updates.png](/img/200/check_for_updates.png)
-2. If the latest version hasn't already started downloading, select it (in this case 1802), right click and choose _Download_.
+2. If the latest version hasn't already started downloading, select it (in this case 1902), right click and choose _Download_.

 3. Once it is downloading, on the bottom pane click on the _Show Status_ link.